Monese Review (November 2023): You Might Be Surprised

 Is Monese Safe?

-The case of Monese is very similar to that of Revolut in that they do not have a Uk banking license.
+The case of Monese is very similar to that of Revolut in that they do not have a UK banking license.
+Technically, Monese is more of a digital payment system than a bank but still shares many of the same characteristics.

-Here are the main differences as a result of not having a Uk banking license:
+Here are the main differences resulting from not having a UK banking license:

-• Not protected by FSCS– If Monese was to go bankrupt, you would not be compensated for your account losses.
+• Not protected by the FSCS – If Monese was to go bankrupt, you would not be compensated for any losses in your account.

 What you will be glad to hear, however, is that Monese is regulated by the Financial Conduct Authority (FCA).

-This means Monese has the same security levels as banks, adhering to strict rules and regulations.
+This means that Monese operates with the same level of security as banks, adhering to strict rules and regulations.

 The goals of the FCA are:

-As with all my reviews, I like to include other opinions/experiences with the company to arrive at a more well-rounded conclusion.
+As with all of my reviews, I like to include other opinions and experiences with the company to arrive at a more well-rounded conclusion.

-On Trustpilot, the company has been reviewed over 27,000 times.
+On Trustpilot, the company has received over 27,000 reviews.

-68% of the monese reviews rate them as excellent whilst 17% rated them as bad.
+68% of the Monese reviews rate them as excellent, while 17% rate them as bad.

-• Great way to keep track of your money
+• A great way to keep track of your money.

 FAQS